-ALBANY, NY — The New York State Appellate Court has overturned a supreme court decision and handed a victory to a group of second homeowners in Lake Huntington saying that they did have a right to vote in the election in November 2013.
+ALBANY, NY — The New York State Appellate Court has overturned a Supreme Court order and handed a victory to a group of second homeowners in Lake Huntington, saying that they did have a right to vote in the election in November 2013.
 Read more

 On Saturday May 16, 2015 at about 4:00 PM the Sullivan County Sheriff's Office was called to the scene of a motorcycle accident on State Route 97 near County Route 114 in the Town of Cochecton.
 Read more

 Judge Stephan Schick handed down a split decision in the case of second home voters in the Town of Cochecton who voted in the November election.
 Read more

 When Gary Mass, supervisor of the Town of Cochecton, heard that there were about six residents of a seasonal community who registered to vote in Sullivan County, he said he was not really concerned.
 But when that number rose to 24, a figure that represents about 5% of the voting population, he decided he should take action.
 Read more